rumyantseva/tr/README.md

 Proper testing requires quite a lot of mocks on network (especially, if we want to test our tool against possible network states).
-As time for the coding challenge is limited, proper unit / integration testing is our of scope now.
+As time for the coding challenge is limited, proper unit / integration testing is out of scope now.

 ### Continuous integration